apache/celix/bundles/components_ready_check/README.md

 The Apache Celix Component Ready Check provides the `Celix::components_ready_check` bundle which registers the "components.ready" condition service.

-TODO explain when the "components.ready" condition service is registered.
+The "components.ready" condition service will be registered when the "framework.ready" service is registered, all components have become active and the event queue is empty.

+If the "components.ready" condition service is registered and some components become inactive or the event queue is not empty, the "components.ready" condition is **not** removed.
+The "components.ready" condition is meant to indicate that the components in the initial framework startup phase are ready.

 ## CMake options